ShadeLab/Acidobacteria-in-Centralia/Screening_acidobacterial_OTUs_workflow.md

 grep -w ">" 97_otus.fasta >> combined_merged.fna
 cut -d ";" -f 1 fastaqual/combined_merged.fna > fastaqual/CleanedHeaders_combined_green_merged.fna
 ```
+***
+But, it only changes Denovo OTUs, not the greengene references's one.
+***

 #Pick acidobacterial sequences from total sequence set
 ```
 filter_fasta.py -f fastaqual/CleanedHeaders_combined_green_merged.fna -m ../QIIME_ACIDO_MAP2.txt -o Acido_from_RefNo.fasta
 ```
 * Result: "Acido_from_RefNo.fasta" has about 95,000 sequences were picked.
+It probably only from the Denovo OTUs.
 ***
 Solution?
 ***